 Safety Managers typically have a bachelor’s degree in occupational health and safety.
 They also have career experience in a health and safety role, generally at least five years.
 At the more senior levels, you may even need a master’s degree.
 Entry-level health and safety positions can give you some of the skills you need to recognize hazards, conduct safety tests, inspect workspaces and understand laws.

 As with any other management role, you need the ability to work without supervision.
 As a safety professional, you’ll handle the safety programs, procedures and policies for a business.
-It’s usually helpful to have a certification to show your capabilities.
+It’s usually helpful to have a certificate to show your capabilities.

-To get a certification for your knowledge and earn the designation of Certified Safety Manager (CSM), you’ll need to take a training course and pass a test.
+To get a certificate for your knowledge and earn the designation of Certified Safety Manager (CSM), you’ll need to take a training course and pass a test.
 The National Association of Safety Professionals (NASP) offers an approximately 40-hour course.
 You’ll have up to six months to complete the training.

 Certified Safety Manager Course Objectives